klidi/bingo/README.md

 I have provided migration files and seeding data.

 Indexing is pretty basic.
 I usually tend to not rush into indexing without having dome some heavy testing.
 Its hard to guess right the indexing just based on cardinality.
-Its more like a case by case things depending on queries etc.
+Its more like a case by case thing depending on queries etc.

 ## Project Structure